 • 12-15 years.

-The feedback from young participants will enable the NIHR to continue improving the delivery of research nationally, while providing a benchmark for measuring study performance and experience for future Children’s and Young People surveys.
+Young participants’ feedback will enable the NIHR to continue improving the delivery of research.
+The data gives a benchmark for measuring study performance and experience for future Children’s and Young People surveys.

 More information about PRES